 5.13.1 A regular faculty member may be assigned up to the equivalent of 40% in addition to the full-time load.
 Emergency situations may necessitate an exception, subject to the approval of the appropriate Vice President.

-5.13.2 The overload assignments of regular faculty members will be determined by the Dean (or Vice President where there is no Dean) in consultation with the Division Chair (or Director where there is no Chair).
+5.13.2 The overload assignments of regular faculty members will be determined by assigned administrator in consultation with the Division Chair (or Director where there is no Chair).
 All offers of overload assignments are contingent on funding and/or enrollment, and satisfactory evaluations.
 Regular faculty who have two ratings of Needs to Improve from both manager and peer evaluations over the last three evaluations or one rating of Unsatisfactory from both manager and peer evaluations are not eligible for an overload assignment until a Meets Standards or Excels rating is obtained on the follow-up evaluation.

 5.13.3 Compensation for an overload assignment shall be based upon the individual assignment and the appropriate salary schedule.